justinrgarrard/world-of-naevis.net/docs/adventuring/encumbrance.md

 **Immobile**: You are unable to move.

-{: .note}
-> **Containers**
->
+#### Containers

-> An adventurer's carrying capacity is also limited by the containers they use.
-A [Backpack](../gear/index) can hold 30 lb. and a [Pouch](../gear/index) can hold 6 lb.
-A given individual can only wear one backpack at a time, but may have an arbitrary number of pouches.
+An adventurer's carrying capacity is also limited by the containers they use.

->
+* A [Backpack](../gear/index) can hold 30 lb. but is hard to access during a fight.
+* A [Pouch](../gear/index) can hold 6 lb. and is easy to access during a fight.
-> Items that are worn or carried (armor, weapons, etc.) do not need to be stored in a container.
+* Items that are worn or carried (armor, weapons, etc.) do not need to be stored in a container.

 <!--
 {: .note}